 For collars it is best to use a cloth buckle collar or martingale.
 A martingale collar is great for dogs who regularly try to slip out of their collars or breeds whose necks are larger than their heads (greyhounds, daschunds).
 I avoid any chain or prong collars entirely.

 For leashes the two main things to consider are length and material.
 For length I like to use a 6ft leash.
 It gives you enough leash to let them explore but not too much so that it is uncontrollable.
 Shorter leash may seem easier but they tend to get everyone tangled up.

-There are different materials as well like leather, cotton and nylon.
+There are different materials as well like leather, cotton, nylon and biothane.
 Leather will hold up longer but I find them to be a bit bulkier.
 Cotton and nylon are lighter but you also run the risk of getting leash burn if your dog tried to pull you and it slides through your hand.
-Avoid retractable leashes.
+I prefer biothane, a leather alternative.
+They are light and easy to clean.
+Avoid retractable leashes altogether.
 They break easy and can cause injury to you and your pet.
 They are also much less easy to control than they seem.